Wolf Creek 2 first published by Grolsch FilmWorks

 So as we watch Mick invade the campsite of German couple Katerina and Rutger (Shannon Ashlyn, Philippe Klaus), or play Road Games with ‘Pommie’ traveller Paul (Ryan Corr), we are also witnessing a discourse on Australia’s passive-aggressive attitudes to the outside world, at a time when the nation is woefully mistreating refugees, closing its borders to immigrants, and enacting the kind of racist isolationism of which Mick could only approve.
 Pointedly appearing near the film’s end, the phrase ‘permanent resident’ encodes a status of naturalisation that is the holy grail for those hoping to move to the ‘lucky country’ – yet here it is grimly ironised to reflect the insanity of Australia’s current policy on its foreign guests.
 Ultimately Paul gets asylum alright, but perhaps not the kind that he was seeking.

 “What’s wrong with you people?”
 Rutger will ask when a driver refuses to stop for hitchhikers in the desert.
 “What the fuck’s wrong with this place?”, Paul will echo when a vehicle ignores his attempts to flag it down.
 Yet later Mick will teach Paul “the first rule of the outback… you never, ever stop.”
 Nor for that matter does the film, hurtling along at a breakneck pace as its cat-and-mouse thrills unfold.
-Even the ending, a prolonged game of wits hinging, significantly, on questions of Australia’s colonial history and identity, is lent great tension by the (fulfilled) promise of dismemberment for the loser.
+Even the ending, a prolonged game of wits hinging, significantly, on questions of Australia’s colonial history and identity (that sound suspiciously like the citizenship test Australia imposes on newcomers), is lent great tension by the (fulfilled) promise of dismemberment for the loser.
 Sniggering and snorting his way through endless acts of depravity with avuncular relish, Jarratt makes his self-reliant Mick utterly loathsome yet also – more disconcertingly – very funny.
 For beyond all the abuse and butchery, it is Mick’s highly qualified lovableness – his affable-seeming blokiness – that is the source of the film’s true horror, as we catch ourselves laughing, however briefly, with the most appalling kind of Antipodean bigotry.

 “Welcome to Australia, cocksucker!”
 Mick will exclaim as he ploughs down kangaroos in the semi-trailer which he has murderously requisitioned in his pursuit of Paul.
 Like Wake In Fright (1971) before it, Wolf Creek 2 both deconstructs and perpetuates the myth of boorishly ugly hospitality Down Under, creating a monster who is a distorted yet recognisable part of the Australian character (especially in the current political climate).
 There are more decent locals to be found in McLean’s film too, but against the likes of Mick they never stand a chance.
 In ‘Liberal’ Prime Minister Tony Abbott’s Australia, after all, there is little room for moderation.